 Solar panels on front-facing or side-facing roof surfaces visible from areas open to common or public access must be mounted in the plane of the roof surface minimizing stand-off distance from the roof.
 Panels in other locations may be angled to achieve optimum solar gain provided the top edge of the panel does not extend above the roof peak.
 All panels must be located entirely within a boundary defined by the roof eaves and peak.
 Visibility of the underside of the panels shall be minimized from areas open to common or public access.

 Efforts must be made to make the solar energy system an integral and harmonious part of the architectural design of the residence.
 Visibility of any plumbing, wiring, or auxiliary equipment should be minimized as much as possible.
 All system components visible from areas open to common or public access and not involved in energy production should be painted to blend with roof coloring.

-Because existing trees may reduce access to sunlight and therefor decrease system performance, the ARC will give special consideration to the limited removal of trees outside the normal tree removal requirements or processes.
+Because existing trees may reduce access to sunlight and therefore decrease system performance, the ARC will give special consideration to the limited removal of trees outside the normal tree removal requirements or processes.
 Removed trees shall be replaced to ensure no net loss of trees.

-Exceptions to these system design and placement requirements shall be made if compliance with one or more of these requirements will result in either a significant increase in the cost of the system or a significant decrease in its efficiency or specified performance.
+Exceptions to these system design and placement requirements shall be made in compliance with one or more of these requirements will result in either a significant increase in the cost of the system or a significant decrease in its efficiency or specified performance.
 For purposes of this exception, “significant” means an amount exceeding 15 percent of the cost of the system, or decreasing efficiency or performance by an amount exceeding 15 percent, as originally specified and proposed.
 The ARC may require the applicant to provide a written statement by an independent solar energy expert documenting these cost or efficiency and performance impacts.
 In this case, the ARC will permit variances to these requirements to the minimum extent necessary to avoid significant increases in system costs or significant decreases in system efficiency or performance.